-How about the wonderfully, powerful word ?Declined??
-This one hits like a ton of bricks when your standing in the checkout line.
+How about the wonderfully, powerful word “Declined”?
+This one hits like a ton of bricks when you are standing in the checkout line.
 All the groceries are in bags and the three people behind you watch you with squinty eyes like your some sort of thief that’s just been caught.
 The cheeks turn red from horrific shame and you fumble around with your wallet wondering if you have enough cash to hand over.
 It is even worse when you have no credit cards to help out.
 I once got up to the cashier then realized my wallet was at home.
 Well, at least I was hoping that is where it was.
 What an awful feeling to have lost your wallet!
 It was at home, praise the good Lord above…

-The word declined has also been experienced by us all somewhere.
+The word declined has been experienced by us all – somewhere.
 Whether it’s a loan app, a credit card app, a relationship request, a payment, a job application, you name it.
 We can all figure out a time in our life when we experienced the rejection of that one negative word.

-You don?t have to be a special person to experience this, it shows up on everybody’s doorstep and barges in without knocking.
+Rejection shows up on everybody’s doorstep and barges in without knocking.
 The unwanted guest perches itself on your favorite chair and its haughty eyes watch your every move.

 We work hard.
-But sometimes the money just isn?t there.
+But sometimes the money just isn’t there.

 We work hard.
 But sometimes, the answer is just no.

 We work hard.
-But that doesn?t mean we are shielded from rejection.
+But that doesn’t mean we are shielded from rejection.

 One thing I have learned through any business failures and some success is that it humbles you and builds compassion for others who are standing at the checkout line with their teeth hanging out unable to pay for their groceries.
 There are so many positive things to be learned from our little failures and big mistakes.
 I’m not suggesting I enjoy them in any way shape or form, but hey if we have to live with them?
 Let us allow these trials to help mold us into people of compassion for others.
 Maybe pay for the groceries when we have the money and they don’t.